Geeta and Sanjay Chopra kidnapping case: Kidnapping

 Geeta Chopra was a 16½-year-old 2nd year student in the Jesus and Mary College, New Delhi.
-Her brother, Sanjay, was 14-year-old student in the 10th standard of the Modern School.
+Her brother, Sanjay, was a 14-year-old student in the 10th standard of the Modern School.
 Their father, Madan Mohan Chopra, was a captain in the Indian Navy.
 They lived in the Officer's Enclave in Dhaula Kuan.

 On Saturday 26 August 1978, Geeta and Sanjay were supposed to participate in a radio programme called the Yuva Vani on All India Radio.
 They were to reach the All India Radio office on the Sansad Marg by 7 pm.
-Their father was supposed to pick them up outside the All India Radio after programme at 9 pm.
+Their father was supposed to pick them up outside the All India Radio after the programme at 9 pm.

 The siblings left their house at 6:15 pm.
-A man, Kula Nand saw them at the roundabout at Dhaula Kuan.
-A man named M. S. Nanda gave the children a lift from Dhaula Kuan to Gole Dak Khana as it was drizzling.
+A man, Kula Nand, saw them at the roundabout at Dhaula Kuan.
+Another person, M. S. Nanda, who was a witness in the case, gave the children a lift from Dhaula Kuan to Gole Dak Khana as it was drizzling.

-At 6:30 pm, Bhagwan Dass had noticed a mustard colour Fiat car, while traveling from Gurudwara Bangla Sahib towards North Avenue, near the yoga ashram at Gole Dak Khana.
+At 6:30 pm, Bhagwan Dass had noticed a mustard colour Fiat car, while travelling from Gurudwara Bangla Sahib towards North Avenue, near the yoga ashram at Gole Dak Khana.
 He heard noises coming from the car, so he stopped his scooter and approached the vehicle.
 He saw a girl pulling the hair of the driver and a boy fighting the passenger by the driver.
-Dass could not stop the car and it sped away towards Willingdon Hospital.
+Dass could not stop the car, and it sped away towards Willingdon Hospital.
 Several other people had tried to stop the car.
-One man named Babu Lal, dropped his bicycle and tried to grab the door handle of the car, but failed.
+One man named Babu Lal dropped his bicycle and tried to grab the door handle of the car, but failed.
 Dass reported this to the police.
 At 6:45 pm, he called the police control room and told them the license number of the car as HRK 8930, but it was noted by the operator as MRK 8930.
 Dass also reported that the girl was screaming for help.

 Inderjeet Singh, a junior engineer in the Delhi Development Authority returning home from work on his scooter, saw the car on Baba Kharak Singh Marg near the casualty block of the Willingdon Hospital.
 He noticed a girl and a boy sitting in the rear struggling with the driver and another man.
 He drove up and lined up with the running car.
-The boy showed his bleeding shoulder to Inderjeet Singh and waved his hands at him pleading for help.
-Inderjeet followed the car onto Shankar road.
+The boy, Sanjay, showed his bleeding shoulder to Inderjeet Singh and waved his hands at him, pleading for help.
+Inderjeet followed the car onto Shankar Road.
 But he lost the car when it jumped a red light at a traffic crossing at 6:45 pm.
-Inderjeet noted the correct number of the car and reported it to the Rajendra Nagar, Delhi.
+Inderjeet noted the correct number of the car and reported it to Rajendra Nagar.
 The police were slow in their reaction as they considered it a cognisable offence and that it was outside their jurisdiction as they could not proceed without taking permission from the Meerut High Court.